zenarcher007/JupyterX11FrameRender/README.md

-# JupyterX11FrameRender
+# PyX11FrameRender
-A Python class to simplify running an X11 framebuffer and rendering frames in jupyterlab
+A Python class to simplify running an X11 framebuffer and rendering frames.
+Works well in JupyterLab
 <br>
 ## Example
 ```